Sapein/utility-scripts/README.md

 For books it uses the following format:
 Name    Reader    Path

+### dmenu_flatpak
+   This is a very simple flatpak launcher for dmenu.
+It doesn't do anything special or does any special filtering.

 ### bbs_menu
    This is a script that allows you to store a list of BBS systems to connect to from dmenu.
 Everything is under ~/.config/bbs_list for the most part.
 It is forked from dmenu_books as well.